AIFahim/neural-text-corrector/README.md

 # Neural Text Corrector

 A context-aware text correction system powered by GPT-2 language model that corrects spelling errors by understanding context and meaning.
+Available as both command-line tool and web interface.

 ## Features